 Contact: email@example.com; firstname.lastname@example.org

 The Academic Committee operates to meet the academic needs of the students within the official context of the College.
-Recent pursuits including “Study Smarter, not Harder” Workshops and lobbying for the addition of a Fall semester reading day.
+It considers matters such as grading requirements, major/minor advocacy, and faculty appreciation.

 Contact: email@example.com; firstname.lastname@example.org

 The Campus Life Committee is responsible for the improvement of the quality of life on campus in terms of student services and social concerns.
-It considers matters such as diversity and inclusion, alcohol policies, and the community around Wake Forest.
+It considers matters such as mental health, alcohol policies, and the community around Wake Forest.

 Contact: email@example.com; firstname.lastname@example.org

-The Diversity and Inclusion Committee, instated in the 2017-2018 session, works to ensure that students of various backgrounds, gender identities, religious affiliations, disabilities, races, ethnicities, and ideologies are represented on campus.
+The Diversity and Inclusion Committee works to ensure that students of all backgrounds, gender identities, religious affiliations, disabilities, races, ethnicities, and ideologies are represented on campus.

 Contact: email@example.com; firstname.lastname@example.org